-A California native, Linda Kislingbury (Ms K) has been teaching drama for sixteen years at San Marin High School and loving every minute of it.
+A California native, Linda Kislingbury (Ms K) has been teaching drama for eighteen years at San Marin High School and loving every minute of it.
 Linda received her early training from her inspirational High School drama teacher and then from University of Oregon where she received her BA in Drama and Speech and an Oregon Teaching Credential.
-She continued her graduate work in Theatre at San Francisco State and obtained her California Teaching Credential while working as Corporate Communication Manager for Pacific Bell for over twenty years.
+She continued her graduate work in Theatre at San Francisco State and obtained her California Teaching Credential while working as Corporate Communication Manager for Pacific Bell for over thirty years.
 During her corporate years, Linda was deeply involved in Marin Community Theatre: Ross Valley Players and Novato Theatre Company.
-Currently, she is one of the founding members of Terry McGovern’s Marin Actors Workshop (a group that meets weekly to perfect their acting skills).
+Currently, she is one of the founding members of Terry McGovern’s North Bay Actors Workshop (a group that meets weekly to perfect their acting skills).
 Linda was honored to receive the Golden Bell in 2008 and again in 2012 and also received a Rotary Teacher Award in 2012.
+In 2009 the San Marin Drama Program was selected to perform at the Edinburgh Fringe Festival in Scotland.

 Allison McIvor has been a teacher within the Novato Unified School District for fifteen years.
 Thirteen of those years were spent at Hill Middle School.